aerospike/aerospike-kubernetes-operator-ctl/README.md

 Additionally, the following cluster-wide data points are collected:
 * Storage class objects.
 * Configurations of all nodes in the kubernetes cluster.
+* Configurations of aerospike mutating and validating webhooks.

 ### Result Format